sictweb/web222/weeks/week01/README.md

 ### Web Browsers

-So far we've been using `curl` to work with URLs, but a more common tool is a Web Browser.
+So far we've been communicating with web servers using `curl`, but a more common tool is a **Web Browser**.

 A good way to think about a browser is as an operating system vs. an application.
 A web browser provides implementations of the web's open standards.
 This means it knows how to communicate HTTP, DNS and other protocols over the network in order